MinaFoundation/mina-fungible-token/documentation/deploy.md

 [!NOTE] Note that if you want to use a custom admin contract, you should write the admin contract from scratch.
 Inheriting from `FungibleTokenAdmin` and overwriting specific methods might not work.
-You can find an example of a custom admin contract in `FungibleToken.test.ts`.ß
+You can find an example of a custom admin contract in `FungibleToken.test.ts`.

 The `initialize()` method of `FungibleToken` takes as one argument the address of the admin contract.
 If you have written your own admin contract, you will also need to set